 San Francisco, CA

-From 2007 to 2009 I was a graduate student in theoretical computer
+From 2007 to 2009 I was a grad student in theoretical computer

 Kelner and Erik Demaine.
 I